 These cookies are delicious chilled, or you can let them come to room temperature before serving.
 I also like them heated briefly in the microwave (about 8 seconds per cookie) for a more gooey cookie texture.

-More Low Carb and Keto Coconut Recipes
+More Low Carb and Keto Coconut Recipes to Try

 - Coconut Cream Custard